rocky-jaiswal/my_blogs/source/2014-01-04-backbone_validations.markdown

 This is reasonably good but can we do better, I guess two things that can be improved are -

 1. Make the validations more declarative, not the if/else/unless mess.
-2. More reusable validations like Rails.
+2. Use more reusable validations like Rails.

 Luckily, there is a Backbone plugin that can help us - [Backbone Validation](http://thedersen.com/projects/backbone-validation/).
 Let's see how the code looks after using this plugin.